tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 ```

 Here we also have an issue with linear complexity, but it is far less of a problem.

-First, queries are often purposed to be called on local nodes, with no gas cost -
-we can query contracts as much as we want.
+First, queries are often intended to be called on local nodes, with no gas cost - we can query contracts as much as we want.

-And then, even if we have some limit on execution time/cost, there is no reason to
-query all the items every single time!
-We will fix this function later, adding
-pagination - to limit the execution time/cost of the query caller would be able to
-ask for a limited amount of items starting from the given one.
-Knowing this chapter,
-you can probably figure implementation of it right now, but I will show the common
-way we do that when I go through common CosmWasm practices.
+Additionally, even if we have some limit on execution time/cost, there is no reason to query all the items every single time.
+We will fix this function later by adding pagination - to limit the execution time/cost, the query caller would be able to ask for a limited number of items starting from a given one.
+Given your knowledge from this chapter, you can probably figure out the implementation now, but I will show the common way we do that when I go through common CosmWasm practices.

 ## Reference keys